aws-samples/shopfloor-connectivity/docs/README.md

 process and allow processing of the data in parallel.
 When SFC is writing data to a channel then it first makes a non-blocking call to send the data to the channel.
-If this fails, because the channel has reached it maximum capacity, as warning is generated, which included the name of the channel, the current size of the parameter and the name of the tunning parameter that can be used to change the capacity of the channel.
+If this fails, because the channel has reached it maximum capacity, as warning is generated, which included the name of the channel, the current size of the parameter and the name of the tuning parameter that can be used to change the capacity of the channel.
 SFC will then make blocking call to send the data to the channel, waiting for available capacity in the channel.
 If a timeout whilst waiting for the item to be sent occurs an error message is generated.
 The message includes the name of the channel, the timeout period and the name of the tuning parameter to change the timeout period.